Engee documentation

 Conclusion

-Now the studied signals are synchronised in terms of onset time and we can proceed to further processing.
+Now the studied signals are synchronized in time of occurrence and we can proceed with further processing.